 The data privacy threat landscape is evolving, and quickly.

-Privacy professionals of all types must keep a constant vigil as bad actors find new ways to compromise sensitive data, innovative information practices challenge existing policies, and regulations shift and expand (think of the approaching General Data Protection Regulation, or GDPR).
+Privacy professionals of all types must keep a constant vigil as bad actors find new ways to compromise sensitive data, innovative information practices challenge existing policies, and regulations shift and expand (think General Data Protection Regulation, or GDPR).

 While the stuff of nightmares for hard-working privacy professionals, ever-evolving privacy risks also represent a challenge for those responsible for educating an organization’s employees on sound privacy practices.
 Employees must be educated on the basic threats to privacy, in addition to being kept abreast of emerging privacy practices and changing regulations.

 But how to go about this education?
 As with most things in life, there are more wrong ways to approach privacy awareness than there are right ways.
-So in honor of Data Privacy Day on Saturday, Jan.
-28, we’re offering some best practices we’ve seen work the best for data privacy awareness programs:
+So we’re offering some best practices we’ve seen work the best for data privacy awareness programs:

 Make it Relevant

 Training content is more likely to bounce off a learner if he or she doesn’t see it as relevant to them.
 Why would an employee who doesn’t handle sensitive records as part of her daily responsibilities care about records management training?
 Good training exhibits relevance on multiple fronts.
 Relevance is essential to learner motivation.
 It touches upon the practical aspects of the learners’ jobs, their perceived needs and goals, the organization’s culture—even the learners’ personal lives.

 We call this a “role-based” approach to employee awareness content, and it’s one based on well-established adult learning principles.
 The benefits are many, including making sure only the most relevant content gets to the right employees and time saved not training employees on topics they don’t need to know.
 Less time spent training is always good for business!